llvm-hs/llvm-hs/README.md

 ## Installing LLVM

-LLVM 12 is still not fully released, and as such is unavailable in most package managers.
-For now, the only reliable way to obtain the binaries is to build it form source, following the instructions below.
+This branch tracks LLVM HEAD, meaning that the only way to build it is to use a fresh checkout of LLVM sources.

 ### Building from source